 Most people suffer from headaches at some point in their life.
-However, frequent headaches should be a sign that sometime might be wrong.
-If you suffer from headaches every day, especially when you wake up in the morning, you could be suffering from Temporomandibular Joint Disorder (TMD).
-TMJ headaches are often overlooked or misdiagnosed by physicians.
-Chapel Hill dentist, Dr. Furgurson has special experience diagnosing and treating patients who suffer from TMJ headaches and migraines.
+However, frequent headaches can sometimes be a sign that something is wrong.
+If you suffer from headaches every day, especially when you wake up in the morning, you could have a Temporomandibular Joint Disorder (TMD).
+Physicians often overlook or misdiagnose TMJ headaches.
+Chapel Hill dentist Dr. Furgurson has special experience diagnosing and treating patients with frequent headaches.

-How Headaches Relate To Dentistry
+How Frequent Headaches Relate To Dentistry

-- Migraine, or migraine like headaches
+- Migraines or headaches

 - Earache or feeling of fullness in the ears